 Students must take an assessment examination before graduation.

 - Suggested Curriculum Guide

-- Find out more about the Applied Engineering Management program...
+- Find out more about the Engineering Technology Management program...

 Because there is a nation-wide shortage of qualified people, U.S. industries are seeking professional men and women who have a broad foundation of both technical and personal skills, including those in communication, critical-thinking, math, statistics, and science.
 The versatility of this degree allows graduates to contribute to many organizations.
 For example, they may work in supply chain management to help businesses minimize inventory costs, in quality assurance to help businesses keep their customers satisfied, and in production to help control costs and maximize efficiencies.